-(2) For the three months ended March 31, 2016, 5,710,212 potentially dilutive common shares were excluded from the weightedaverage common shares outstanding for diluted net decrease in net assets resulting from operations per common share because the effect of these shares would have been anti-dilutive.
-Refer to "Note 5 - Net Increase/(Decrease) in Net Assets Resulting from Operations per Common Share - Basic and Diluted" for further detail.
+- (2) For the three and nine months ended September 30, 2016, 5,710,212 potentially dilutive common shares were excluded from the weighted-average common shares outstanding for diluted net decrease in net assets resulting from operations per common share because the effect of these shares would have been anti-dilutive.
+Refer to "Note 5 Net Increase/(Decrease) in Net Assets Resulting from Operations per Common Share Basic and Diluted" for further detail. - (3) Due to the Company's change in tax status to a regulated investment company ("RIC") from a C Corporation, the associated accrued benefits and provisions from previous periods were reversed, resulting in a provision for net investment loss, a benefit from net realized gains, and a benefit from unrealized appreciation of investments for the three and nine months ended September 30, 2015.
+Refer to "Note 1 Nature of Operations and Significant Accounting Policies Summary of Significant Accounting Policies U.S. Federal and State Income Taxes," "Note 8 Income Taxes" and "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations Results of Operations" for further detail.